 Welcome to Risk Management, working directly to help ensure the districts assets (students, staff and property) are protected against injury or loss.
 We strive to inform, educate and prepare for safe operations, avoiding costly accidents that might result in the diversion of funds away from the classroom.
 Together, our efforts help maximize the resources available for student success.
 Areas of responsibilities include:

-Monthly Health & Safety Tip for July 2018
+Monthly Health & Safety Tip for October 2018

 Accessing your Top Health and Staying Safe